TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 Note that max_distance set to zero.
 We identified the setting(s) that returned the lowest number of track mismatches and performed a second run with finer scaled settings for each series.
 Finally, we compare the tracking results between optimal settings and all parameters set to zero.

+Depending on the nature of the objects being tracked and the complexity of the scene, the user parameters can be estimated from visual examination of the tracking results.
+Often it may be preferable to manually annotate a subset of the objects in the image series and derive a set of user parameters from these results.

 # Evaluating tracking perfomance